maurasweeney1/somethingGoodEveryday/README.md

 ## Notes
 * The backend is powered by Express.js and MongoDB for efficient data storage and retrieval.
-* The frontend is built using React for a dynamic user experience.
+* The frontend is built using React and Node.js for a dynamic user experience.
 * Likes, links, and images are all supported for each post, making the content more engaging.

 ## Contributing